 - 3 garlic cloves, minced

-- 8 oz. can crushed pineapple, slightly drained
+- 1 8-ounce can crushed pineapple, slightly drained

 - ⅓ cup coconut aminos*

-- For the wrap: Swiss chard leaves (or leaf lettuce), avocado slices, shredded carrots, shredded cabbage, green onions, sliced almonds, fresh cilantro, etc.
+- To make as lettuce wraps: Swiss chard leaves, avocado slices, shredded carrots, shredded purple cabbage, green onions, sliced almonds, and fresh cilantro

-- In a small bowl, combine pineapple, coconut aminos, lime juice, ground ginger, red pepper flakes, salt, and pepper.
-Stir to mix, and then add to slow cooker.
+- In a small bowl, combine the mostly drained pineapple, coconut aminos, lime juice, ground ginger, red pepper flakes, salt, and pepper.
+Stir until the sauce is mixed and then pour over the ingredients in the slow cooker.

-- Cook on low for 4-6 hours.
-Remove chicken from slow cooker and shred with two forks.
+- Cook on low for 4-6 hours or on high for 3 hours (until the chicken is cooked through).
+Remove the cooked chicken from the slow cooker and place on a plate or cutting board, then shred with two forks.

-- Assemble Swiss chard wraps with desired ingredients.
+- Assemble Swiss chard wraps or serve as desired (as tacos, over a salad, bowl style, etc) with desired garnishes.

 Instant Pot Directions:

-- Add remaining ingredients (chicken through black pepper).
-Press ‘Cancel’ button and lock lid in place.
-Flip vent valve to ‘Sealing’ position.
+- Add all remaining ingredients (chicken through black pepper).
+Press the ‘Cancel’ button to stop the Saute function, then lock the Instant Pot lid in place.
+Flip the vent valve to the ‘Sealing’ position.

-- Cook at High Pressure for 12 minutes, adding 2 minutes if breasts are really thick or they’re frozen into a block.
-When cooking time is up, manually release pressure and carefully remove the lid.
-Shred chicken with two forks and serve as desired.
-Updated: For High Altitude, allow for 5 minutes of natural release before flipping the valve to ‘Venting’ position.
+- Cook at High Pressure for 12 minutes, adding 2 minutes if the chicken pieces are really thick or frozen.
+When the cooking time is up, manually release pressure and carefully remove the lid.
+Note: For High Altitude, allow for 5 minutes of natural release before flipping the valve to ‘Venting’ position.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.